Ranxin2023/LLM_demo/readme.md

 - **How It Works**
 1. Extract feature maps (activations) from one or more hidden layers of the teacher.
 2. Train the student to **replicate these feature patterns** at corresponding layers.
-3. A feature loss (like L2 or cosine similarity) minimizes the difference between teacher and student activations.
+3. A feature loss (like L2 or cosine similarity) minimizes the difference between teacher and student activations.\n
 $$
     L_{feature} = \left\| F_{teacher} - F_{student} \right\|_2^2
 $$